A digital camera made in China by Toymax. If this isn’t about the stupidest camera …

 The clipart does rock.
 Posters, calendars, greeting cards.
 All with your favorite WWF superstars.
 Only problem is, you can’t really use the program to do cut outs like it shows in the promotional pictures on the packaging.
 Note my attempts to pit my dog against my cat in the wrestling ring, at right.
 I suppose a person could start with a different camera and different software, then use the Slam Cam software for its clipart … but I wouldn’t pay $74.99 just for that.

 I have really enjoyed revisiting this review.
-The WWF is now called WWE … I think I remember that they got sued by World Wildlife Fund, or something.
+The WWF is now called WWE … I think I remember that they were sued by World Wildlife Fund, or something.
 This was a while back.
 They lost the suit and were forced to change their name from World Wrestling Federation to World Wrestling Entertainment.
 Nothing around here has a serial port, dang it!
 Now I’m on a mission to find a serial port to USB adapter … Here’s an observation: Old film cameras – even cameras whose film is defunct – can make a photo.
 Broken film cameras can be forced to function.
 Other film sizes can be substituted.
 If an “old” digital camera doesn’t work, you’re stuck.
 This camera might work if I get an adapter, but if my computer won’t support the software, I’m screwed.

 Oh wait!
 I take that back.
 I’m wrong.
 Pinhole.
 Remove the lens, attach a pinhole, scrape out the guts, make it lightproof and tape a strip of film inside.
 I’m considering it …